bossm747/hiblav2/replit.md

-# Hibla Filipino Hair - E-commerce Shop
+# Hibla Manufacturing & Supply System

 ## Overview

-This is an e-commerce platform for premium human hair extensions (piloka), built with a modern React frontend and Express.js backend, specifically for the Philippine market.
-The application provides a complete online shopping experience for hair extensions with product catalog, shopping cart, order management, and customer accounts.
-It features a clean, professional interface using ShadCN UI components with Philippine Peso (₱) currency support and follows a full-stack TypeScript architecture.
+This is a comprehensive manufacturing and supplier management system for Hibla, a manufacturer and supplier of real Filipino hair.
+The system has been completely transformed from an e-commerce platform to support manufacturing operations including quotations with automatic generation, sales orders, job orders for production management, inventory management with multiple warehouse locations, and summary reports with filtering capabilities by date, customer code, and order items.

+## Recent Major Transformation (August 2025)

+The system has been completely redesigned from a salon/e-commerce platform to a specialized manufacturing business management system:

+- **Business Focus**: Changed from hair extension retail to hair manufacturing and supply
+- **Core Workflow**: Quotations → Sales Orders → Job Orders → Inventory Management
+- **Database Schema**: Completely redesigned for manufacturing operations
+- **User Interface**: New manufacturing-focused pages and dashboard
+- **Reporting System**: Comprehensive summary reports with filtering capabilities

 ## User Preferences

 - Preferred communication style: Simple, everyday language
-- Market focus: Philippine hair extensions market
+- Market focus: Hair manufacturing and supply chain management
-- Business: Hibla Filipino Hair (Instagram: @hibla.filipinohumanhair)
+- Business: Hibla Manufacturing - Real Filipino Hair Manufacturer and Supplier
-- Products: Premium human hair extensions ("piloka")
+- Products: Premium real Filipino hair for global distribution
-- Currency: Philippine Peso (₱) instead of USD ($)
+- Currency: USD ($) for international business operations
 - Brand Assets: Hibla logo provided (circular design with elegant typography)
-- Transformation requested: Convert spa/salon system to e-commerce shop for hair extensions
+- Current Focus: Complete manufacturing workflow from quotations to shipment tracking

 ## System Architecture